 If you would like further information regarding this program or would like to have your New York City high school added to our list of participating schools in the future, please email us at email@example.com.

 2016 Saturday Science Seminars:

 NEW YORK PALEO-ENVIRONMENTS - Terryane Maenza-Gmelch, Senior Lecturer and Lab Director, Barnard College, Environmental Science

 THE MATHEMATICS OF CARD SHUFFLING - David A. Bayer, Professor, Barnard College, Mathematics

-FUN WITH ACIDS AND BASES - Christian Rojas, Professor, Barnard College, Chemistry
+EXPERIMENTING WITH CHEMISTRY - Christian Rojas, Professor, Barnard College, Chemistry

-MYSTERIES OF THE ENERGETIC UNIVERSE - Reshmi Mukherjee, Professor, Barnard College, Physics & Astronomy
+MYSTERIES OF THE ENERGETIC UNIVERSE - Tim Halpin-Healy, Professor, Barnard College, Physics & Astronomy

 The Saturday Science Seminar Program (S-Cubed) is an initiative developed by Barnard College to encourage interest in the sciences among young women in New York City high schools.